 Galaxy S23 Ultra Camera Sample Surfaces

-To conclude, we can expect faster autofocus speeds, better shutter speeds, more reliable colour reproduction, and much better dynamic range performance.
+To conclude, we can expect faster autofocus speeds, better shutter speeds, more reliable color reproduction, and much better dynamic range performance.

 Thanks to the slightly larger sensor, we will also see a better natural field depth, much sharper details, and more details in low-light shooting conditions.
 We’ll also see slightly more details thanks to the higher 200MP resolution.